-The study programme Retail and Consumer Management is a post-graduate master programme of two full-time study semesters, followed by a third semester proposed for the master’s dissertation.
+The study program Retail and Consumer Management is a post-graduate master program of two full-time study semesters, followed by a third semester proposed for the master’s dissertation.
 The course combines in-depth academic studies with practical examples.

-With completion of the master’s thesis, the academic degree Master of Arts is awarded, which enables students for either a qualified job entry in the retail industry or a post-graduate research programme.
+With completion of the master’s thesis, the academic degree Master of Arts is awarded, which enables students for either a qualified job entry in the retail industry or a post-graduate research program.

-Evidence of the following qualifications has to be provided for admission to the master’s degree course in Retail and Consumer Management (abbreviation: RCM):
+Evidence of the following qualifications has to be provided for admission to the master’s degree course in Retail and Consumer Management (RCM):

 - Applicants must pass a selection procedure for the master's degree course in Retail and Consumer Management.

-- Proof of sufficient knowledge of the German language (level A1 of the Common European Framework) until the end of the first semester.
+- Proof of sufficient knowledge of the German language (level A1 of the Common European Framework) by the end of the first Semester at the latest.